SciDotNet/Sci.NET/readme.md

 ## Roadmap

 - More comprehensive mathematics API for `Sci.NET.Mathematics`.
-- OpenCL, Vulkan and SyCL backend support.
-- Comprehensive machine learning API.
+- More comprehensive machine learning API for `Sci.NET.MachineLearning`.
+- Better hardware acceleration using intrinsics.
+- CUDA, Vulkan and MKL backend.
+- ONNX.
-- ONNX support.
+- SafeTensors.
+- More comprehensive documentation.

 ## Third Party